ctomasrodriguez/cucumber-selenium-tests/README.md

 A basic example querying DuckDuckGo search engine

+## Hdiv

+I'm working at [Hdiv security](https://hdivsecurity.com/) (great company if you ask me ;) ) and it's mandatory for me to develop at least one example where you can log in and check a failed login in the web console.

 ## Login

 I have this example where I have one feature with two scenarios: valid login and invalid login.